 Message from the National President

-The CVFR is now in it's ninth year since we stood up in March 2010 as an idea to have a riding club composed of military veterans and supporters.
+The CVFR is now completing it's ninth year since we stood up in March 2010 as an idea to have a riding club composed of military veterans and supporters.
 We will continue to support the same vision we had when the club was started: To continue riding together, and enjoying each other’s company, while at the same time supporting the CF and others as much as we can.
 However, in order to do that, it is important that all members of a unit, not just the same few, participate and involve themselves in the club activities.
 Members can say they don't see anything happening, they haven't been doing anything, the unit doesn't get involved, etc; well folks, look in the mirror and say to yourself, “what can I do to get the unit involved in activities, what can I do to organize and get involved in things?” and not just in the CVFR but with other clubs that share our same mission and goals.